jennis0/dcm/README.md

 ## Future Improvements

-#### Improve Large Collections
+#### Filter
-The interface for very large collections is currently not the best user experience.
+DCM currently only supports grouping items, not filtering them so its not the best user experience for types where there and hundreds/thousands of items (e.g. Equipment).
 I'd like to improve this and give users better ways to quickly navigate and approve/deny content.

 #### Items and Spells
 Once the interface works better for large collections I'd like to include the same functionality for all the remaining item types.